Selenophone

 It was built to listen.

-Its original operators are gone.
-Their research logs are corrupted.
-The purpose of the experiment remains unclear.
+The operators are gone.
+The logs are corrupted.
+The experiment failed, or succeeded too well.

-The Selenophone scans the void for audio artifacts: fragments of songs, rituals, club transmissions, battlefield hymns, extinct dialects, and impossible genres from timelines that never reached Earth.
+It scans for audio artifacts: club transmissions, battlefield hymns, ritual songs, extinct dialects, and genres from histories that never happened.